Pink Floyd pig flies again to mark albums reissue

 "It was quite tricky that day and very cold and of course famously after a day or so we had the problem where he (the pig) floated up away from the building and was spotted by commercial pilots landing into Heathrow," he told Reuters.

-"He then floated off towards Kent, followed by a police helicopter, landed in a farm I believe and frightened all the cattle.
+"He then floated off toward Kent, followed by a police helicopter, landed in a farm I believe and frightened all the cattle.

 "Basically he was retrieved, patched up and put back in the air the next day so we could try and photograph him again."